 What does ATP Flight School cost in 2026?

-ATP publishes two tuition prices for the Airline Career Pilot Program (ACPP).
-Zero-time enrollment (Multi-Engine Commercial Pilot with CFIs) is $123,995.
-PPL credit enrollment (start with a Private Pilot Certificate, continue to Multi-Engine Commercial with CFIs) is $90,995 as of the published 2026 pricing.
-Both prices are fixed and include the airplane time, fuel, instructor time, and ground school for the listed certificates.
-They do not include FAA knowledge and practical test fees, headset, supplies, lodging, food, or transport.
+ATP publishes three tuition prices for the Airline Career Pilot Program (ACPP).
+Zero-time enrollment is $123,995 (9-month track).
+Credit-for-solo enrollment is $100,995 (8 months).
+PPL credit enrollment (start with a Private Pilot Certificate) is $90,995 (6 months).
+Prices were raised to these levels on 6 March 2026 and verified against ATP's published pricing in June 2026.
+All tiers are fixed-price and include airplane time, fuel, instructor time, and ground school for the listed certificates.
+They do not include FAA knowledge and practical test fees (ATP's own budget figure is $12,000 from zero time, $10,500 from PPL), training center premiums of up to $5,000 at select locations, headset, supplies, lodging, food, or transport.

 What is included in the $123,995 ACPP price?